-You might have spent years or just months living in another country as an expat, but you’ve decided it’s time to pack your bags and go home.
-Returning home after living abroad can bring a lot of emotions from being excited to see friends and family, to being unsure if you’l still fit into your old life.
+Whether you have spent years or just months living in another country as an expat, if you’ve decided it’s time to go back home, you may be experiencing some mixed feelings.
+Returning home after living abroad can bring about a lot of emotions from being excited to see friends and family, to being unsure if you’ll still fit into your old life.

 Written by Cassie from Mexico Cassie.